cawa-93/vite-electron-builder/README.md

 > [!Important]
-> This project is mainrained by **developer from Ukraine** 🇺🇦
+> This project is maintained by **developer from Ukraine** 🇺🇦
 >
-> Due to the ongoing war resulting from Russia's full-scale invasion of Ukraine, I currently lack the time for the full development of this open-source project.
-My primary focus is on ensuring the well-being of myself and my family.
-I'll prioritize and review all new contributions as soon as possible.
+> Due to the ongoing war resulting from Russia's full-scale invasion of Ukraine,
+> I currently lack the time for the full development of this open-source project.
+> My primary focus is on ensuring the well-being of myself and my family.
+>
+> I'll prioritize and review all new contributions as soon as possible.
 >
 > If you can, please consider [supporting Ukraine](https://stand-with-ukraine.pp.ua/) or [me personally](https://www.buymeacoffee.com/kozack).
 >
 > Thank you for your understanding and support.
 ---